 Q: What is AWS Systems Manager?

-AWS Systems Manager allows you to centralize operational data from multiple AWS services and automate tasks across your AWS resources.
+AWS Systems Manager allows you to centralize operational data from multiple AWS services and automate tasks across your resources on AWS and in multicloud and hybrid environments.
 You can create logical groups of resources such as applications, different layers of an application stack, or production versus development environments.
 With Systems Manager, you can select a resource group and view its recent API activity, resource configuration changes, related notifications, operational alerts, software inventory, and patch compliance status.
 You can also take action on each resource group depending on your operational needs.
-Systems Manager provides a central place to view and manage your AWS resources, so you can have complete visibility and control over your operations.
+Systems Manager provides a central place to view and manage your resources on AWS and in multicloud and hybrid environments, so you can have complete visibility and control over your operations.

 Q: Who should use AWS Systems Manager?